executablebooks/jupyter-cache/docs/index.md

 A defined interface for working with a cache of jupyter notebooks.

-This packages provides a clear [API](use/api) and [CLI](use/cli) for staging, executing and cacheing Jupyter Notebooks.
-Although there are certainly other use cases, the principle use case this was written for is generating books / websites, created from multiple notebooks (and other text documents), during which it is desired that notebooks can be *auto-executed* **only** if the notebook had been modified in a way that may alter its code cell outputs.
+This packages provides a clear [API](use/api) and [CLI](use/cli) for executing and cacheing multiple Jupyter Notebooks in a project.
+Although there are certainly other use cases, the principle use case this was written for is generating books / websites, created from multiple notebooks (and other text documents).
+It is desired that notebooks can be *auto-executed* **only** if the notebook had been modified in a way that may alter its code cell outputs.

 Some desired requirements (not yet all implemented):